Hornan7/Cardano-Constitution-MVG/README.md

 proposals with respect to a new constitution, and ensures that the in principle arbitrary semantic changes caused by enacting a hard-fork do not have unintended consequences in combination with other actions.

-> This paragraph is repeated from the Constitutional Committee section above and does not directly relate to the elections process itself so should be stricken IMO. - Adam

 ### Section 6: Power and Duty of the Governance Bodies